leosncz/secure-webserver/README.md

 # Example
 Server configuration :
 ![Server conf](screenshot_server.png)
-What you see when you navigate with your default browser :
+</br>What you see when you navigate with your default browser :
 ![Server conf](screenshot_encrypted.png)
-Client configuration :
+</br>Client configuration :
 ![Server conf](screenshot_client.png)
-The final result when you access the website from the client :
+</br>The final result when you access the website from the client :
 ![Server conf](screenshot_result.png)
 # Licences
 - plusaes (for aes encryption-decryption) - MIT